json-helpers/json-to-csharp-entity-class/README.md

 ```
 These ```quicktype``` options can be used all over the place!
 Check out the [README](https://github.com/quicktype/quicktype/blob/master/README.md) for more examples that can be applied to this tool.

-It has only been designed for the most basic types, so if you find a useful one that is missing please file a [GitHub issue](https://github.com/json-helpers/json-to-csharp-entity-class/issues/new), or feel free to contribute a new feature!

 ## Example Usage
 `npm install`